 Ron Tabery: Open Class

-Internationally, Ron has competed in five World Championships and a Hitachi Master's.
-His performance at the world level includes two 5th place finishes - in St. Auban, France and Leszno, Poland - and four top-10 placements.
-As a life-long advocate for competition soaring, Ron introduced and developed several contest sites including Uvalde, Brady, and most recently Fredericksburg, where he served as competition director.
-Tabery is a life member of the SSA, a 28-year member of Fault Line Flyers in Austin, participates in the OLC, holds most of the Texas Open Class speed and distance records and also serves as a member of the U.S. Team Committee.
-Based in San Antonio, Ron is vice-president of an energy company and enjoys soaring whenever Central and South Texas weather permits.
+Ron Tabery's first glider ride at age eight was with Neil Armstrong, but he had to wait until age 14 to solo in a SGS 1-26.
+His principle instructor was his father, George Tabery, who is remembered for having demonstrated the concept of water ballast in 1947.
+Ron entered competition soaring in 1979, winning eight consecutive contest days flying an ASW-12 in a regional championship - a feat he has not since repeated.
+His more than 5,000 soaring hours include competition and record flying.
+Tabery is eight time US National Champion, ten time winner of the Larissa Stroukoff Memorial award, and has won the Hatcher "Top Gun" Trophy four times.
+Internationally, Ron has competed in seven World Championships and a Hitachi Master's.
+His performance at the world level includes two 5th place finishes - in St. Auban, France and Leszno, Poland - and six top 10 placements.
+As a life-long advocate for competition soaring, Ron introduced and developed several contest sites including Uvalde, Brady, and most recently Fredericksburg, where he serves as competition director.
+Tabery is a life member of the SSA, a 30-year member of Fault Line Flyers in Austin, participates in the OLC, and holds most of the Texas Open Class speed and distance records.
+Based in Austin and Houston, Ron is a chemical engineer and enjoys soaring whenever Central and South Texas weather permits.

 Dennis Linnekin: Team Captain